-This course is part of the RIT Project Management MicroMasters Program that is designed to teach how to successfully deliver projects in an international environment.
-In order to qualify for the MicroMasters Credential, you will need to earn a verified certificate in each of the three courses as well as pass a capstone exam.
+This course is part of the RIT Project Management MicroMasters® program that is designed to teach how to successfully deliver projects in an international environment.
+In order to qualify for the Project Management MicroMasters program certificate, you will need to earn a verified certificate in each of the three courses as well as pass a capstone exam.

 You will learn: